-When you are overwhelmed with so many options, it may seem as if there are even more refinance loan programs than applicants!
-Call us at (718) 477-4405 and we'll help you qualify for the perfect loan program for your needs.
-In order to review your options, you will need to list your goals for your refinance.
+When you are overwhelmed with all the choices, it may seem as if there are even more refinance loan programs than borrowers!
+Contact us at (718) 477-4405 and we can help you qualify for the right refinance program for your needs.
+In order to review your options, you'll need to determine what you want to achieve with your refinance.

-Do you hold other debt, perhaps with high interest, that you need to consolidate?
-If you have enough equity, taking care of other debt with higher interest that your mortgage loan (credit cards or home equity loans, for example) might help save you a lot of money every month.
+Perhaps you hope to pull out some equity in your home (cash out) to put toward other debt.
+If you have built up some home equity, paying toward other debt with higher interest that your home loan (credit cards or home equity loans, for example) may help save you a lot of cash each month.

-Are you hoping to fatten your equity faster, and pay your mortgage off sooner?
-If this is your hope, the refinance can move you to a mortgage program with a short, for example: a 15 year loan.
-You will be paying less interest and increasing your home equity more quickly, even though your payments will usually be more than you have been paying.
-However, if you've held your existing 30 year mortgage for a long time and the loan balance is relatively low, you might be able to do this without increasing your mortgage payment — it's even possible to save!
-To help you determine your options and the multiple benefits in refinancing, please call us at (718) 477-4405.
-We are here to help you reach your goals!
+Are you hoping to fatten your home equity faster, and get your mortgage paid off sooner?
+Then, you'll want to find out about refinancing to a short term mortgage loan - such as a fifteen-year mortgage loan.
+Your monthly payments will likely be more than they were with your long-term mortgage loan, but in exchange, that you will pay considerably less interest and can build up equity more quickly.
+However, if you have held your current thirty-year mortgage for a long time and the loan balance is relatively low, you might be able to do this without raising your monthly mortgage payment — it's even possible to save!
+To help you understand your options and the numerous benefits of refinancing, please contact us at (718) 477-4405.
+We are here for you.

 Curious about refinancing your home?
 Call us: (718) 477-4405.